PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 • Diagnosed contagious disease such as strep throat or chicken pox or pink eye

-All children must be symptom free for 24 hours prior to returning to the program.
+All children must be symptom-free or on a prescribed antibiotic for 24 hours prior to returning to the program.
 In some cases, a doctor’s note of release will be required.
-If children become ill during program, they will be provided with a place to rest comfortably until they go home.
-Parents will be notified to come and pick up their child within the hour.
-Please notify the YMCA if your child contracts a contagious disease, such as whooping cough, German or regular measles.
-It is a licensing requirement that signs be posted to notify families.
-Children may not return to the program until they have been symptom free for 24 hours.
+If children become ill during the program, they will be provided with a place to rest comfortably until they go home.
+Parents/guardians will be notified to come and pick up their child within the hour.

 MENTAL HEALTH